N3ith4n/Countdown-timer/README.md

 # Countdown-timer

 This is a **Discord bot** that provides a countdown to the release of **Honkai: Star Rail 3.1**.
-It updates the time remaining in different phases and announces the release when the countdown hits zero.
+It updates the time remaining in different phases and announces the release when the countdown hits zero. (you can manually change the date)

 ## Features
 ✅ **Live Countdown** – Displays the time left until release